-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities

-For the year ended June 30, 2024
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2024

-Net Change in Fund Balance - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays differed from depreciation and amortization expense.
+Net Change in Fund d Balance - Governmental Funds \$ 174,391 Amounts reported different because: for governmental activities in the statement of activities are Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation and amortization expense.
+These amounts during the year are as follows: Capital outlays58,425Depreciation and amortization expense(868,066) (809,641) Increase in long term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.
+Increases in long-term liabilities-Principal payments on long-term liabilities638,489 638,489 Change in Net Posi tion of Governmental Activities \$ 3,239

-Capital outlay 40,935

-Depreciation and amortization expense (26,534) 14,401

-Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
-However, revenues are recognized when they are measurable and available in the governmental funds.

-Increase in long term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.

-Increases in long-term liabilities (1,326)

-Principal payments on long-term liabilities - (1,326)

-Change in Net Position of Governmental Activities